 We offer unique training for a new cadre of future-facing interdisciplinary researchers.

-Institute for Social Futures PhDs
+Institutes for Social Futures PhDs

 Material Social Futures PhDs

 Ariel is undertaking a PhD in Creative Languages.
 Her topic is exploring the ways in which nuclear energy becomes framed in public discourse and popular culture, and, in turn, how those framing narratives impact upon developments in the nuclear sector.
 She is especially interested in ways these narratives are framed in France.
 Her research is part of the energy thematic in the MSF.

 The fast-growing development of nanotechnology support the idea of 'infinitive' data storage.
 We are able to store more and more information.
 This leads us to future where we would be able to store everything.
 My PhD project is focused on exploring future outcomes of such vision.
 If we could store everything, would we be able to actually retrieve relevant information?
 If so, how?
 Would we need tools to clean our digital dirt?
 How will we interact with our digital world on the individual but also collective, social level if we had no storage limitations?

 The main technological agenda relating to nuclear power is not just to do with the production of materials for reactors but also the significant residues of radioactive material that is a by-product.
 Concerns over these residues (and accidents with them) have encouraged the development of Accident Tolerant Fuels (ATFs).
 These may not address the problem of waste directly, but certainly point towards ways of avoiding some well-known problems with energy production itself – preventing meltdown scenarios, for example, like that tragically observed on the Japanese coast.
 But ATFs are still immature, technologically.
 There is a paucity of research reactors that allow scientists to investigate how ATFs perform in reality rather than theoretically, for example.
 This project is concerned with developing better ATFs through computation.